 - It helps meet compliance with industry and government regulations and standards

-Challenges Facing Manual Change Control
+Challenges Facing Manual Change Management

 There are various types of changes that can trigger the change control process, including changes to documents, regulations, equipment and materials.